-Zendesk is an old solid tool that has been on the market for over a decade.
+Zendesk is an old, solid tool that has been on the market for over a decade.
 The company holds more than 72% of the help desk market and almost 15% of the live chat market.
 And it’s used by such companies as Airbnb, Squarespace, and Vimeo for their customer service needs.

 Long story short, Zendesk is huge.
 But, what makes it such a popular customer service solution?

-First of all, it offers a comprehensive set of tools for every use case: live chat, ticketing, knowledge base, call center support, CRM etc. Their reports are extensive and detailed which gives Zendesk’s users many insights into their performance.
+First of all, it offers a comprehensive set of tools for every use case: live chat, ticketing, knowledge base, call center support, CRM, etc. Their reports are extensive and detailed, which gives Zendesk’s users many insights into their performance.
 And just the fact that the tool has been on the market for so long implies that it must be very secure and stable.

 Those are great arguments in favor of Zendesk.
-But no tool is perfect and businesses are looking for Zendesk alternatives because of some major flaws.
+But no tool is perfect, and businesses are looking for Zendesk alternatives because of some major flaws.

-Why look for Zendesk alternatives?
+Why look for an alternative to Zendesk?

-Zendesk has 1,800+ reviews on G2 as of today.
-Its rating is 4.2 stars with many users praising the tool for its reliable and feature-rich ticketing system.
+Zendesk has over 5K reviews on G2 as of today and 83 heated customer discussions about the brand.
+Its rating is 4.3 out of 5 stars, with many users praising the tool for its reliable and feature-rich ticketing system.

 - Chats, emails, and other channels are managed separately.
 The biggest downside is that Zendesk separates chats and email tickets, so there’s no way to answer customer requests in one queue.